Henry Beaufort, 3rd Duke of Somerset: Biography

 In 1485, some twenty-one years after his death, Somerset, along with Jasper Tudor, had all acts of attainder against him annulled in the first Parliament of Henry VII, "for their true and faithfull Allegeaunces and Services doune to the said blessed King Herrie [VI]."

 Character

-Somerset was described by Chastellain as "un très grand seigneur et un des plus beaulx josnes chevaliers qui fust au royaume anglais" ("A very great lord and one of the most handsome knights in the English kingdom").
+Somerset was described by the Burgundian poet Georges Chastellain as "un très grand seigneur et un des plus beaulx josnes chevaliers qui fust au royaume anglais" ("A very great lord and one of the most handsome young knights in the English kingdom").

 Illegitimate progeny

 By his mistress Joan Hill he had an illegitimate son: